consoledotdev/home/content/tools/browser-testing.md

 {{< div--close >}}

-### Best website monitoring tools
+### Best browser testing tools

-We reviewed 10 website monitoring tools.
+We reviewed 11 browser testing tools.
 The best is: BrowserStack.
 We also liked [LambdaTest](#lambdatest) and
 [SmartBear CrossBrowserTesting](#smartbear-crossbrowsertesting).